 In this interview John Schaefgen begins with his family history and early life in Gross Point, Illinois.
 He then discusses the development of his interest in science, and describes his education, including his professors and fellow students at Northwestern University and Ohio State University.
 In the central portion of the interview, Schaefgen considers his association with Paul Flory at the Goodyear Tire and Rubber Company and recalls his move to the Pioneering Research Laboratory at Du Pont.
 He then describes his interests and accomplishments in polymer chemistry.
 The interview concludes with a discussion of his colleagues, professional society activities, and views on the characteristics of innovative research.

-Harold Scheraga starts his oral history interview by recalling his childhood in Monticello, New York and then in Brooklyn, where he attended Brooklyn Boys High School, where he was attracted to Latin and mathematics.
+Harold Scheraga recalls his childhood in Monticello, New York, and then in Brooklyn, where he attended Brooklyn Boys High School.
 Scheraga decided to concentrate on chemistry when he began attending the City College of New York.
-Scheraga was offered a graduate position at Duke University, where the chemistry department was chaired by Paul Gross, himself a CCNY graduate.
+He was offered a graduate position at Duke University, where the chemistry department was chaired by Paul Gross.
 Along with his graduate research on the Kerr effect, Scheraga contributed to the wartime projects on the frangible bullet and on gas-phase halogenation.
-Scheraga consolidated his growing interest in biochemical areas by a postdoctoral year at Harvard.
-From there, he was appointed as an instructor in the chemistry department at Cornell, where he has spent the rest of his career, including a period (1960-1967) as chairman.
+After a postdoctoral year at Harvard, he was appointed as an instructor in the chemistry department at Cornell, where he has spent the rest of his career, including a period as chairman.
 During the 1970s, he was also a visiting professor at the Weizmann Institute.
 Scheraga describes the development of his research activities including the hydrodynamic properties of polymer solutions, which then led to his extensive work on protein structure and function.
 International collaboration has always been important to Scheraga, and he details his sabbaticals at the Carlsberg laboratory and his later association with the Weizmann Institute.

 Thomas F. Schilling was born in Richmond, Virginia.
 He matriculated into Davidson College, majoring in biology.
 A class in physiological psychology led to an interest in neuroscience.
 Schilling entered the PhD program in the University of Michigan biology department, joining the laboratory of R. Glenn Northcutt to study the neuroanatomy of the visual system.
 Northcutt's departure, combined with a developing interest in zebrafish, led Schilling to apply to the PhD program at the University of Oregon.
 There, he worked in the lab of Charles Kimmel and made neural crest lineages in zebrafish his dissertation topic.
 Schilling accepted a postdoc at Imperial Cancer Research Fund in London, England, where he entered Philip Ingham's lab to study Drosophila and to help set up a zebrafish lab.
 Soon after his arrival, Christiane Nüsslein-Volhard asked Schilling to work at the Max Planck Institute in Tübingen, Germany, on craniofacial anomalies in zebrafish.
 After some time in Germany, he returned to London, where he rediscovered his interest in neural crest, but also discovered a mutation in the enzyme that synthesizes retinoic acid (RA), and RA became the second major focus of his lab.
 He then accepted an assistant professorship at University of California, Irvine.
 Schilling discusses funding in general, and the Pew Scholars Program in the Biomedical Sciences grant; compares the Wellcome grant with National Institutes of Health and other American grants; and reflects on benchwork, on his mentoring style, and on the necessity of informing the public about scientific endeavors.